-2.24.
+2.23.
 Pensions and other payables to personnel under the social security and labour legislation

-The employment and social security relations with workers and employees of the Group are based on the Labour Code and the provisions of the effective social security legislation for the companies operating in Bulgaria, the Polish Code - for the companies in Poland, the employment legislation and the Collective Labour Agreement - for the companies in Ukraine, the employment legislation, the General Collective Labour Agreement and the effective Employment Rules and Regulations - for the companies in Serbia, the Social Security Law of the Republic of Kazakhstan - for the company in Kazakhstan, and the Labour Code - for the company in Moldova.
+The employment and social security relations with workers and employees of the Group are based on the Labour Code and the provisions of the effective social security legislation for the companies operating in Bulgaria, the Polish Code - for the companies in Poland, the employment legislation and the Collective Labour Agreement - for the companies in Ukraine, the employment legislation, the General Collective Labour Agreement and the effective Employment Rules and Regulations - for the companies in Serbia and the Social Security Law of the Republic of Kazakhstan - for the company in Kazakhstan.